ngol0/CVUnity_HandDetection/README.md

 <img src="https://github.com/ngol0/CVUnity_HandDetection/blob/main/screenshot.png" width="900" title="pic 2">

 ## Introduction
-A simple, learning project that uses OpenCV to detect hand in webcame and then send the data to Unity to display & interact in the virtual environment.
+A simple, learning project that uses OpenCV to detect hand in webcam and then send the hand movement's data to Unity to display & interact in the virtual environment.

 ## Features
 * Ray Tracing Fundamentals: Implements essential ray tracing techniques, including ray-object intersection, shadows, and reflections.